-The PAMSIMAS program has not only improved health outcomes but also facilitated a change in community hygiene behavior, notably in decreasing the incidence of open defecation (BABS).
+The PAMSIMAS program has not only improved health outcomes but also facilitated a change in community hygiene behavior, notably in decreasing the incidence of open defectation (BABS).
 Interviews with local residents revealed a significant rise in the utilization of household toilets and handwashing practices.
 A female informant stated, "We used to go to the river, particularly at night, but now nearly every household has a toilet."
 My children understand the necessity of handwashing prior to meals.
-Open defecation has decreased in rural Indonesia as a result of the PAMSIMAS program's community-driven strategy, which has significantly improved hygiene practices such as frequent handwashing and increased usage of household toilets.^{2,13,32} The STBM program's emphasis on community empowerment and education has significantly contributed to the reduction of open defecation and the promotion of handwashing practices in rural Indonesian communities.33
+Open defectation has decreased in ural Indonesia as a result of the PAMSIMAS program's community-driven strategy, which has significantly improved hygiene practices such as frequent handwashing and increased usage of household toilets.
+The STBM program's emphasis on community empowerment and education has significantly contributed to the reduction of open defectation and the promotion of handwashing practices in rural Indonesian communities.
+31 reduction of open defecation and the promotion of handwashing practices in rural Indonesian communities.
 The behavioral change was enabled by infrastructure, as well as community outreach and educational initiatives conducted in conjunction with the physical construction of water facilities.
 Community Working Groups (Kelompok Keswadayaan Masyarakat/KKM) and PAMSIMAS facilitators conducted hygiene promotion sessions and implemented door-to-door education campaigns.
-Eliminating open defecation (BABS) and encouraging handwashing with soap are two of the five pillars of the Community-Based Total Sanitation (STBM) method, which seeks to empower communities to alter their sanitation and hygiene practices.^{32,33} education, fostering sustainable enhancements in public health practices.
+Eliminating open defecation (BABS) and encouraging handwashing with soap are two of the five pillars of the Community-Based Total Sanitation (STBM) method, which seeks to empower communities to alter their sanitation and bygiene practices (32.33).